AlgorithmExperiments/unity-tech-test/README.md

 3. Provide clear instructions on how to run and test your project.

-4. Share the repository URL with the hiring team or interviewer.
+4. Share the repository URL with us!

 ## Additional Information